apache/cordova-plugin-media/README.md

 NumberOfChannels: 1 or 2

-All iOS devices currently support 1 input channel.
+All iOS and Android devices currently support 1 input channel.
 This option is provided in anticipation of future device enhancements.
 A single channel recording is half the size of a stereo recording and unless the device supports a pair of microphones, use a single channel.